Written By Namrata Sengupta

 Besides protecting confidential business data and preventing data leakage, data wiping through overwriting techniques enable the users to resale and recycle the storage device.
 There are numerous benefits of secure data erasure.
 Let’s take a gander at the most significant ones:

 By sanitizing the storage device, the device becomes reusable and available for resale in the refurbished market.
-IT asset managers can resell the old device without having the fear of data breach once the device is sanitized using a secure data wiping software, like BitRaser.
+IT asset managers can resell the old device without having the fear of a data breach once the device is sanitized using secure data-wiping software, like BitRaser.
 Likewise, they can avail the services of IT Asset disposition companies that help in sanitizing the media and provide audit trails.

 Another vital reason for data wiping is the need to adhere to data destruction policies and meet regulatory compliance.
 Professional service providers give a certificate and audit trail that guarantees permanent data erasure.

 In a nutshell, there are many benefits of capitalizing a reliable data erasure software.
 However, often users get distracted by the lucrative free or unreliable options available in the market.
 Despite self-proclaimed statements on using certified data erasure techniques, they leave a major gap in the probability of delivering failsafe certificates for data erasure and meeting compliance.

 So, look for a steadfast, specialized forensic test, designed exclusively by a standardized lab.
 The NIST-led computer forensic tool testing of BitRaser Drive Eraser demonstrates and reaffirms the advantages of a reliable data erasure tool.
 It can wipe the hard drive or SSD as per NIST SP 800-88 standard.

 In the present scenario of remote handling of IT assets post-pandemic (Covid-19), an exponential surge of unmanageable data is observed.
 Secure data wiping is a vital necessity for businesses to prevent data leakage and other possibilities like data fraud, identity theft, brand damage, and litigation.